PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 MySQL is the most widely used database in the world.
-It is in the LAMP stack commonly used by Web Developers and supports many software bundles like WordPress and Drupal which in turn support most of the websites in the internet.
+It is in the LAMP stack commonly used by Web Developers and supports many software bundles like WordPress and Drupal which in turn support most of the sites in the internet.

 Its users range from the one-man-band-man hard-core developers writing code in the basements, to the super-mega enterprises like Facebook,